Synereo Price Tops $0.0170 on Major Exchanges (AMP)

-Synereo (CURRENCY:AMP) traded 9.4% lower against the US dollar during the 24 hour period ending at 16:00 PM ET on August 15th.
-In the last week, Synereo has traded 3.8% lower against the US dollar.
-Synereo has a market capitalization of $1.71 million and approximately $17,302.00 worth of Synereo was traded on exchanges in the last 24 hours.
-One Synereo token can now be bought for approximately $0.0170 or 0.00000438 BTC on popular cryptocurrency exchanges.
+Synereo (CURRENCY:AMP) traded 9.4% lower against the U.S. dollar during the 24-hour period ending at 0:00 AM Eastern on August 18th.
+One Synereo token can currently be purchased for about $0.0170 or 0.00000438 BTC on popular exchanges.
+Synereo has a total market cap of $1.71 million and $17,302.00 worth of Synereo was traded on exchanges in the last 24 hours.
+Over the last week, Synereo has traded 3.8% lower against the U.S. dollar.

 - COZ (COZ) traded 26.7% higher against the dollar and now trades at $0.22 or 0.00004541 BTC.